clinicalrythm/clinicalrythm.github.io/_tabs/about.md

  A space for learning, exploring, and connecting ideas.

 ### What this site offers
-- 📊 Slides and lecture-style summaries
-- 📚 Notes and reference material
-- A collection of curated resources gathered from discussions — **use at your own risk**
+- 📚 A collection of curated resources gathered from discussions — **use at your own risk**